 - release-X This is what's included in release X.

 As soon as it's code freeze it's time to create the first release candidate.
-That is done by branching out of develop into release-X. The version of develop is now set to 1.1, in Java that would mean changing the version to 1.1-SNAPSHOT while in the release branch its still 1.0-SNAPSHOT.
+That is done by branching out of develop into release-X. So the whole point of the release-X branch is to provide a code freeze for the release.
+The version of develop is now set to 1.1, in Java that would mean changing the version to 1.1-SNAPSHOT while in the release branch its still 1.0-SNAPSHOT.
 The semantics of the versions is a side track, but I can recommend this blog post.

 | * (release-1, tag: 1.0-RC-1) Releasing RC 1 | * Setting version to 1.0-RC1 * | (develop) Setting version to 1.1-SNAPSHOT |/